Use This Slick Trick To Transfer Real Estate Without Probate In Texas

-Your Rights of Ownership Retained During Your Life
+Your Rights of Ownership Are Retained During Your Life

-The Lady Bird Deed, if drafted properly, allows you as the owner of the “life estate” in the property to mortgage, lease, sell, change your beneficiaries, or even revoke the deed, without the consent of the remaindermen.
-This unique special feature of the Lady Bird Deed is not recognized in all states, however, so out-of-state property may or may not be dealt with in this same manner.
+The Lady Bird Deed, if drafted properly, allows you, as the owner of the “life estate” in the property, to mortgage, lease, or sell the property, change your beneficiaries, or even revoke the deed, without the consent of the remaindermen.
+This unique special feature of the LBD is not recognized in all states, however, so out-of-state property may or may not be dealt with in this same manner.
 Your attorney will need to research whether this deed can be used in the same way in other states.

 Saves Time, Trouble, and Expense

-The Lady Bird Deed or enhanced life estate deed makes the transfer of title to your beneficiaries on your death much quicker.
-It may also eliminate the trouble and expense of probate or some other simpler non-probate procedure to transfer title to real estate on your death.
+The Lady Bird Deed or Enhanced Life Estate Deed makes the transfer of title to your beneficiaries on your death much quicker.
+It may also eliminate the trouble and expense of probate to transfer title to real estate on your death.
 The expense savings can amount to thousands of dollars.

-If you are in a situation in which you are applying for Medicaid benefits, the Lady Bird Deed or enhanced life estate deed also is beneficial.
+If you are in a situation in which you are applying for Medicaid benefits, the Lady Bird Deed or Enhanced Life Estate Deed may also be beneficial.
 The value of your interest in the property (your life estate) will be much less than the full value of the property in calculating your eligibility for Medicaid.
 This may make the difference between qualifying and not qualifying or for how long you are disqualified from receiving benefits.

 Medicaid Lien Avoidance

-If you received Medicaid assistance during your lifetime which has not been repaid, the federal government can place a lien on property of your estate for the amount paid on your behalf, under certain circumstances.
-Currently, another major benefit of using a Lady Bird Deed or enhanced life estate deed is placing the property beyond the reach of a Medicaid lien.
+This can be a big benefit.
+If you received Medicaid assistance during your lifetime which has not been repaid, the federal government can place a lien on the property of your estate for the amount paid on your behalf.
+A major benefit of using an LBD and TODD is that it places the property beyond the reach of a Medicaid lien.
 Again, Texas law may be different on this point than other states.
-Texas law could change in the future.
-You should consult with an attorney about the law on this issue.
+Also, Texas law on this issue could change in the future.
+You should consult with an attorney about whether this lien avoidance is still available.